transistorretorcido/bitbox-scroll/README.md

 # bitbox-scroll
-Make a simple Menu for Bitbox Console
+Make a simple Loop background for Bitbox Console